 The Free-to-Grow is harder to use than some other carriers.

 The carrier is relatively intuitive, but the straps and buckles can be difficult to reach, depending on your flexibility.
 Putting the Free-to-Grow on and putting the baby inside is surprisingly harder than we thought it would be.

 The Free-to-Grow has a waistband pocket (above left) that closes with Velcro and can hold some smartphones or your keys.
 It also comes standard with a hood (above right) that offers support and can help protect your baby from the elements.

 Ease of Cleaning

-Being able to dry this carrier instead of hanging it means less downtime between use.
-The Free-to-Grow is also easy to keep clean on the go should your little one spit up or have an accident.
-The fabric wipes clean and dries quickly.
+The ability to dry this carrier instead of hanging it means less downtime between uses.
+It's also easy to keep clean on the go should your little one spit up or have an accident, as the fabric dries relatively rapidly.

 — Juliet Spurrier, MD and BabyGearLab Review Team